Duplicati: History

 The original Duplicati project was started in June 2008 and intended to produce a graphical user interface for the Duplicity program.
 This included a port of the Duplicity code for use on Windows, but was dropped in September 2008, where work on a clean re-implementation began.
 This re-implementation includes all the sub-programs found in Duplicity, such as rdiff, ftp, etc. This initial version of Duplicati saw an initial release in June 2009.

 In 2012, work on Duplicati 2 started, which is a complete rewrite.
 It includes a new storage engine that allows efficient, incremental, continuous backups.
 The new user interface is web-based, which makes it possible to install Duplicati 2 on headless systems like servers or a NAS.
 As it is also responsive, it can be easily used on mobile devices.

+In 2024, Duplicati, Inc. was founded to commercialize Duplicati.
+Prior developer Kenneth Skovhede took on the role of CTO, and Open Core Ventures provided funding for the expansion of the open source base and the development of enterprise-grade features.
+In May 2024, the first commercial product ‘Duplicati Portal’ was introduced as a cloud-based service to monitor and manage backups across multiple devices and environments.

 Implementation

 The Duplicati GUI and command-line interface both call a common component called Main, which serves as a binding point for all the operations supported.
-Currently the encryption, compression and storage component are considered subcomponent and are loaded at runtime, making it possible for a third-party developer to inject a subcomponent into Duplicati without access to the source or any need to modify Duplicati itself.
+Currently the encryption, compression, and storage component are considered subcomponent and are loaded at runtime, making it possible for a third-party developer to inject a subcomponent into Duplicati without access to the source or any need to modify Duplicati itself.
 The license type is also flexible enough to allow redistribution of Duplicati with a closed-source storage provider.
 Duplicati is designed to be as independent of the provider as possible, which means that any storage medium that supports the common commands (GET, PUT, LIST, DELETE) can work with Duplicati.

-The Duplicity model, on which Duplicati is based, relies heavily on components in the system, such as librdiff, TcFTP and others.
+The Duplicity model, on which Duplicati is based, relies heavily on components in the system, such as librdiff, TcFTP, and others.
 Since Duplicati is intended to be cross-platform, and it is unlikely that all those components are available on all platforms, Duplicati re-implements the components instead.
 Most notably, Duplicati features an rdiff and AESCrypt implementation that work on any system that supports a Common Language Runtime.